RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

      </p>
      ~~~

-  3. A prompt pops up with a message after I submit (store) the payload in the comment section, which indicates the filter mechanism (`replace()` function) was bypassed and the application is still vulnerable to XSS."
+  3. A prompt pops up with a message after I submit (store) the payload in the comment section, which indicates the filter mechanism (`replace()` function) was bypassed and the application is still vulnerable to XSS.

   **Suggestion**: Make the escaping correct (use [global replacements or replaceAll/regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#description)), deploy a strict [Content Security Policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) that disallows inline handlers, and protect cookies (HttpOnly/SameSite) to reduce impact.